fadion/ValidatorAssistant/README.md

 > Laravel's FormRequest does more or less the same job this package does, but better integrated in the framework.
 For everyone using Laravel 5, I highly recommend going for FormRequests.
 You won't miss any feature and since 5.2, it also supports input arrays.

-> I will continue supporting ValidatorAssistant for Laravel 4 users, by fixing bugs, at least until there is interest in this package.
-I won't be adding new features or supporting it for Laravel 5.

 # ValidatorAssistant

 Keep Laravel Controllers thin and reuse code by organizing validation rules and messages into dedicated classes.
 ValidatorAssistant is a small library built to be extended by those classes, so they can easily use Laravel's Validation system and a few additional features like subrules, scopes and binding.